Last updated on March 22nd, 2023 at 04:53 pm

 - Add a larger water dish

-- Move the water dish towards the hot side of the tank
+- Move the water dish toward the hot side of the tank

 - Regularly mist your beardie (but not their whole tank)